GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/78d8c04f-d8cb-4e97-b683-78b814277f00)

 But we want to apply theses filters and the rest of the cleaning procedures to the entire findings, not just one observation.
-Therefore, we will store the whole list in a variable named `span_tag` so that we can perfrom the same operations to them all.
+Therefore, we will store the whole list in a variable named `span_tag` so that we can perform the same operations to them all.

 To do this, we create an empty list `span_tag` and we run a for-loop to iterate over this list we are about to declare.
 All this is:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/9dca4fc1-5682-4b20-ae27-bb60ab67f4fb)

-Please notice the omision of the 1st position -`$` symbol- of each string in the for-loop by means of the indexing `[1:]`.
+Please notice the omission  of the 1st position -`$` symbol- of each string in the for-loop by means of the indexing `[1:]`.
 We could have used the `.strip()` method to achieve this end as well.

 Moving foward, and as we saw before, the type of each element within the list is still a string, therefore we ought to cast them into a numeric value.
 We will utilize the function `to_numeric` to attain this: